-- What are some common mental health problems in children?
+- What are some common mental health problems in adolescents?

-- How does the child/adolescent psychiatrist treat their patients?
+- How does the adolescent psychiatrist treat their patients?

-- What training is involved for child/adolescent psychiatrists?
+- What training is involved for adolescent psychiatrists?

 - Contact Fifth Avenue Psychiatry

-It's easy to know when your child has a cold or fever.
-However, a child's mental health issue may be harder to identify and deal with.
+It's easy to know when your teen has a cold or fever.
+However, an adolescents' mental health issue may be harder to identify and deal with.
 But one can learn to recognize the symptoms.
-Anger, fear, sadness, anxiety or any other sudden changes in your child's behavior can signify a problem.
-And in many cases, a child psychiatrist or mental health professional with specific training geared towards children can help steer the patient towards a healthier outlook.
+Anger, fear, sadness, anxiety or any other sudden changes in your teenagers behavior can signify a problem.
+And in many cases, an adolescent psychiatrist or mental health professional with specific training geared towards adolescents and teenagers can help steer the patient towards a healthier outlook.

 - Behavior disorders

-The child/adolescent psychiatrist is a physician who specializes in diagnosing and treating disorders or behaviors that affect children, adolescents and their families.
+The adolescent psychiatrist is a physician who specializes in diagnosing and treating disorders or behaviors that affect adolescents / teens and their families.
 This professional can provide biological, psychological and social education with patients.
 Diagnosis begins with a comprehensive diagnostic examination to evaluate the problem with a focus on its physical, genetic, developmental, emotional, cognitive, educational, family and social components.
 Once a diagnosis is developed, then a treatment plan is designed.
 The provider discusses recommendations with the patient and family.

 An integrated approach involves individual, group or family psychotherapy, medication and collaboration with other doctors or school professionals, social agencies or other community organizations.
-The child psychiatrist can also act as an advocate for the child or teen.
+The adolescent psychiatrist can also act as an advocate for the teen.

-Four years of medical school, a minimum of three years of approved residency training in medicine, neurology and general psychiatry with adults and two years of additional specialized training in psychiatric work with children, adolescents, and their families in an accredited residency in child and adolescent psychiatry are required.
+Four years of medical school, a minimum of three years of approved residency training in medicine, neurology and general psychiatry with adults and two years of additional specialized training in psychiatric work with adolescents, teens, and their families in an accredited residency in adolescent psychiatry are required.
 During the general psychiatry training years, the physician learns the fundamentals of the practice of psychiatry.
-With child and adolescent psychiatry training, the professional learns normal child and family development, psychopathology and treatment.
-Special emphasis is given to disorders that happen in childhood, such as developmental disorders, ADD/ADHD, learning disabilities, mental retardation, mood disorders, depressive and anxiety disorders, drug dependency and delinquency (conduct disorder).
+With adolescent psychiatry training, the professional learns normal family development, psychopathology and treatment.
+Special emphasis is given to disorders that happen in adolescent years, such as developmental disorders, ADD/ADHD, learning disabilities, mental retardation, mood disorders, depressive and anxiety disorders, drug dependency and delinquency (conduct disorder).

-The psychiatrist trainee applies and develops skills for treating children, adolescents and their families in a variety of settings.
+The psychiatrist trainee applies and develops skills for treating adolescents, teens and their families in a variety of settings.